getsentry/sentry-replay/README.md

 ## Sessions

 A session starts when the Session Replay SDK is first loaded and initialized.
-The session will continue as long as the user is actively interacting [^1] with the application *OR* until a maximum of 30 minutes have elapsed.
+The session will continue as long as the user is actively interacting[^1] with the application *OR* until a maximum of 30 minutes have elapsed.
 Closing the browser tab will end the session immediately.

-[^1] - An interaction currently means either a mouse click or a browser navigation event.
+[^1]: An interaction currently means either a mouse click or a browser navigation event.

 ### Replay Captures Only on Errors